kangzeroo/RentHero_Messaging_Microservice/README.md

-# PouchDB with Node Microservice
+# RentBurrow Messaging Microservice with PouchDB
 Includes the following technologies:
 - NodeJS v6.3.1 LTS
 - ExpressJS with HTTPS